 The fact is, everyone absorbs information in different ways.

 This saying might resonate for many people in school as a classroom of 30 students is all expected to learn in the same way.
-Some people are better at learning visually and others by using audio.
+Some people are more comfortable at learning visually and others by using audio.

 3) Grab Small Opportunities To Learn